Inrixia/Floatplane-Downloader/wiki/settings.md

 `check` is the string to look for.<br>
 `type` is where in the video returned from the floatplane api to search for the check string.
 This can be `description`, `title` etc any property that exists on the video.
 See [FloatplaneApiDocs/getBlogPost](https://jman012.github.io/FloatplaneAPIDocs/Redoc/redoc-static.html#operation/getBlogPost) for more info...
+The identifiers `releasedAfter` and `releasedBefore` can also be used to match videos that were released before or after a specified date.
 You can also use `runtimeLessThan` and `runtimeGreaterThan` to only match videos whos runtime is greated or lower than the specified value in seconds.
 This can be used with a generic skip channel to skip videos with a runtime greater or less than the desired amount.<br>
 <br>

 For example: